 - Decide whether they want their camera and microphone on or off when using Yubo (see Safety and Privacy settings).

 - Choose their preferred gender, age and location (country) for Swipes or select ‘Hide from Swipe’ if they don’t want their profile to be visible to others (see Manage Swipe setting).

 In Settings, our users can also ask questions, provide suggestions and report safety concerns (see Help section), access our Community Guidelines and Terms of Service and delete their Yubo account.

 Our Community Guidelines are all about treating one another with respect.
 We have strict rules to make sure that discussions between users are respectful and similar to those they would have in real life.
-Topics covered by our guidelines include nudity, violence, drugs, hate speech, fake profiles and bullying.
+Topics covered by our guidelines include sexual behaviour and harassment, nudity, violence, drugs, hate speech, and animal abuse, among others.